-1. Sign up at YouMail
+1. Sign Up at YouMail

-3. Get your PIN
+3. Get Your PIN

-4. Go through the activation codes
+4. Go Through the Activation Codes

 Once I opened the app, it instructed me to “call” three numbers that act as activation codes to unlock many of YouMail’s features.
 After each “call,” a new screen listed the many features I had enabled.

-Clark’s take: Is YouMail any good?
+Clark’s Take: Is YouMail Any Good?

 Money expert Clark Howard says that YouMail is invaluable to him when he’s on the go.

 “What makes YouMail so great is that your voicemails come to you in an app,” he says.
-“So for me, when I travel, instead of having to call in, I can listen to them three different ways using the app.
+“So for me, when I travel, instead of having to call in, I can listen to them three different ways using the app.”

-“I can listen to my voicemails over Wi-Fi.
-On the data side, I don’t have to make a phone call to listen to my messages.”
+“The best thing about it is, if I’m traveling outside the United States, I can listen to my voicemails over Wi-Fi,” he says.
+“On the data side, I don’t have to make a phone call to listen to my messages.”

 YouMail Pros and Cons

-|Get your messages via phone and desktop.||Collects your contact list and other personal info|
+|You can get your messages via phone and desktop.||Collects your contact list and other personal info.|